 Child custody battles during divorce often become heated and contentious.
 Afterward, tensions and ill feelings can continue to fester.
 It’s bad enough when this just exists between parents, but what about when it involves the kids?
 What if your child hates living with your ex?
 What can you do?
-Can you change child custody or modify a parenting plan?

 We all know that parents aren’t always the kids’ favorite.
 Mothers and fathers have the job of being disciplinarians and keeping them safe.
 It’s not always glamorous and fun.
 There are bound to be clashes as the custodial parent enforces the rules while the other gets to be the “fun parent.”